Working with estimates

 Editing line items

-The line items table is the heart of the Estimate tab.
-Each row is an Xactimate code with a quantity, unit, unit cost, and total.
+The line items table is the main part of the Estimate tab.
+Each row is a price code with a quantity, unit, unit cost, and total.
 You can edit any draft estimate freely until it's been approved.

 Add a line item

-Click Add Line Item in the toolbar (or hit the keyboard shortcut — see the cheatsheet via ?).
+Click Add Line Item in the toolbar (or use the keyboard shortcut; see the cheatsheet via ?).
 The line-item sheet opens with a code picker that searches across the active price book.
 Pick a code, set quantity and any notes, and save.
 The total recalculates on the fly.

 Edit inline